Stability Pool and Liquidations

 The liquidation of Position is connected with certain gas costs which the initiator has to cover.
 The cost per Position was reduced by implementing batch liquidations of up to 160 **-** 185 Positions but with the aim of ensuring that liquidations remain profitable even in times of soaring gas prices, the protocol offers a gas compensation given by the following formula:

-As liquidations happen just below a collateral ratio of 110%, you will most likely experience a net gain whenever a Position is liquidated.
+As liquidations happen just below a collateral ratio of `110%`, you will most likely experience a net gain whenever a [Position](https://docs.defifranc.com/borrowing#what-is-a-borrowing-position) is liquidated.&#x20;

 Note that depositors can immediately withdraw the collateral received from liquidations and sell it to reduce their exposure to ETH, if the USD value of ETH is expected to decrease (for an exception see [Can I withdraw my deposit whenever I want?](#can-i-withdraw-my-deposit-whenever-i-want)).